-- They are slow to take care of your claims against your policy.
+- They are slow to take care of your claims.

 - They have a wait time before you can claim lost baggage or trip cancellation.
-It is excessive and leaves customers out in the lurch a bit.
+It’s excessive and leaves customers out in the lurch a bit.

 - The health coverage package is not primary coverage, so you need to have coverage in your home country as well in order to qualify.